-Specialized supervision of individual student research projects in historical, oral history, or contemporary problems.
+Supervision of individual student research projects pertinent to ethnic studies, including service learning, civic engagement, internship, oral history, or supervised practicum experience in teaching select ethnic studies courses.
 Repeatable to total of 6 credit hours.
 Pre: consent.

 Oceania-centric perspective.
 Analysis of imperialism, colonialism, gender, sexuality, race, ethnicity, and queer(ed) relations and identities in Hawai‘i and the Pacific.
 Junior standing or higher.
 Pre: one DS or DH course, or consent.